-The leadership team is comprised of the superintendent of schools, business administrator, director of pupil services, coordinator for student learning and three building principals.
-They lead 99 professional staff members dedicated to student learning.
-The supervisors for buildings and grounds, transportation and food services, along with 82 full and part-time people provide an excellent support staff for school programs.
+The leadership team is comprised of the superintendent of schools, business administrator, director of special programs, and three building principals.
+They lead 90 professional staff members dedicated to student learning.
+The supervisors for buildings and grounds, transportation and food services, along with 85 full and part-time people provide an excellent support staff for school programs.

 The district is committed to high levels of learning for all students, by sustaining a collaborative culture focused on student results.
 The Board of Education has invested in instructional technology, continuous staff development and enhancements of programs to ensure that all our students are prepared to succeed in the 21st Century.

 Opportunities to Excel